 The tests used to rule out these conditions include:

-If chronic appendicitis is diagnosed, the doctor may prescribe antibiotics or may advise draining the pus that has formed around the appendix due to the infection.
+If there is a diagnosis of chronic appendicitis, the doctor may prescribe antibiotics or may advise draining the pus that has formed around the appendix due to the infection.

-• sepsis or when chemicals are released into the bloodstream, causing the whole body to become inflamed
+- sepsis or when chemicals release into the bloodstream, causing the whole body to become inflamed

 Chronic appendicitis is a long-term condition characterized by appendicitis symptoms that come and go over time.
 It is different from acute appendicitis, but it can also have serious complications.

 While a person may live with chronic appendicitis for years, it is important that they do not ignore the symptoms.
-Recurring pain in the lower abdomen can be a symptom of many underlying conditions, so it is vital to get a proper diagnosis.
+Recurring pain in the lower abdomen can be a symptom of various underlying conditions, so it is essential to receive a proper diagnosis.